-New Zealand has released tax return tabulated data for the 2018 tax year (see Statistics New Zealand 2021), but these tabulations contain a structural break in data coverage on both people (tax filers) and (taxable) income, such that the 2018 distributional data is not comparable to previous years' distributions.
-Fellows of the World Inequality Lab are working with national statistical authorities to analyze 2018 data in a format compatible with previous years' estimates.
-In the meantime, the one-year extrapolation of fiscal income distributions against up-to-date national accounts datapoints does reflect any changes in inequality that map onto a change in the capital share of national income.3
+New Zealand has released tax return tabulated data through the 2021 tax year (see Statistics New Zealand 2023), but these tabulations contain a structural break in data coverage on both people (tax filers) and (taxable) income, such that the 2018 distributional data is not comparable to previous years' distributions.
+Fellows of the World Inequality Lab are working with national statistical authorities to analyze microdata in a format such that 2018-21 estimates can become perfectly compatible with previous years' estimates.